Terry McAuliffe recorded saying Dems prefer Biden stay 'in the basement'

 "People say all the time, 'Oh, we got to get the vice president out of the basement,'" McAuliffe told the "monthly breakfast" of the Norfolk City Democratic Committee.
 "He's fine in the basement.
 Two people see him a day: his two body people.
 That's it.
 Let Trump keep doing what Trump's doing."

-McAullife served as campaign chairman for Hillary Clinton's 2016 presidential run.
+McAuliffe served as campaign chairman for Hillary Clinton's 2016 presidential run.
 At the Zoom videoconference, he was introduced by a senior Norfolk Democrat, Charlie Stanton, who compared soldiers who participated in the D-Day landing to modern-day Antifa members.

-"It's hard for the vice president to break through," McAullife told the group.
+"It's hard for the vice president to break through," McAuliffe told the group.
 "You've got the COVID crisis.
 He's not a governor, doesn't have the National Guard.
 He's not the president, doesn't have the briefing room.
 He needs to come out strategically.
 And when he says something like he did on race relations two days ago, it needs to have a big impact -- thoughtful, and that's what we're preferring that he actually do at the time."

-"He's doing a lot of local," McAullife added.
+"He's doing a lot of local," McAuliffe added.
 "He's talking to two, three governors a day.
 He's doing roundtables, Zoom calls.
 A lot of it's being done in those six battleground states that we have going forward."

 Trump has hammered Biden repeatedly for remaining in his basement and has openly questioned whether Biden remains mentally competent.
 “I’d love to see him get out of the basement so he can speak,” Trump said in a telephone interview with Fox News last month.